 Are you Eligible for Vocational Rehab?

-You can receive vocational rehab after your doctor clears you to return to light or regular duty.
+You are generally eligible for vocational rehab once your treating doctor clears you to return to light or regular duty and the workers’ compensation carrier determines you need help returning to the workforce.

 What Happens During Vocational Rehab?